Reforming financial assistance and support for caregivers

-We wanted to take a thorough look at the financial assistance caregivers receive to make sure it meets the needs of children and their caregivers.
+We took a thorough look at the financial assistance caregivers receive to make sure it met the needs of children or tamariki and their caregivers.

 The review considered the Foster Care Allowance (including the Higher Foster Care Allowance), Orphan’s Benefit, Unsupported Child’s Benefit and their associated payments.
 It considered the level and consistency of these payments and the appropriateness of the eligibility criteria.

-We also consulted with care-experienced young people as well as Oranga Tamariki staff, NGOs and iwi/Māori and Pacific organisations.
+We also consulted with care-experienced young people or rangatahi as well as Oranga Tamariki staff, NGOs and iwi/Māori and Pacific organisations.

 The Summary of Engagement Findings provides further detail of what was heard during the consultation period.

 Following the consultation period, the voices of caregivers, care-experienced young people or rangatahi, and other stakeholders guided the development of policy proposals for the Minister for Children.

 These proposals responded to identified issues with the caregiver payment system.
 Issues included inconsistencies between payments, which led to caregivers receiving different levels of support, and the complex nature of the system, which is difficult for caregivers to navigate.